Investing Essentials

 While savings bonds have historically been a safe investment, how should investors think about them in this current environment?

-When evaluating whether savings bonds make sense for you, it may be helpful to compare their interest rates with alternatives like Treasury yields or Treasury Inflation Protected Securities (TIPs) real yields.
+When evaluating whether savings bonds make sense for you, it may be helpful to compare their interest rates with alternatives like Treasury yields or Treasury Inflation-Protected Securities (TIPS) real yields.
 It also may be helpful to compare their returns to historical returns of the stock market.

 Lastly, you may want to weigh some of the pros and cons of savings bonds.

-Some pros and cons of savings bonds
+Pros and cons of savings bonds

 Pros